 As one can reasonably expect, the effort to prove the policyholder’s claim is not always accomplished to the satisfaction of the insured policyholder, when expecting their insurance company to be zealous in proving that the policyholder is entitled to money.
 Instead, they find that the insurance company has sent their adjuster to the damaged property primarily to fulfil their duty under the insurance agreement – the duty they have to prove that an exclusion to coverage under the policy exists and payment should be denied.

 The contractor may have told the policyholder the truth.
-The roof might definitely be in need of replacement and there might definitely be hail damage present.
+The roof might need replacement and there might be hail damage present.
 Neither of these two facts, however, sufficiently prove that the loss is covered under the insurance policy.

 Before filing the claim, the prudent insured property owner will first determine the following: